 Though I can explain it step by step in this guide, there is already an in-depth post available on How-To Geek.
 You may follow the instructions over there to achieve the same.

-Thus I hope you learnt how to change your Linux OS powered computer’s DNS servers to either Google’s Public DNS or Cisco’s OpenDNS or Cloudflare’s fastest privacy-first DNS from this easy to understand tutorial.
+Thus I hope you learned how to change your Linux OS powered computer’s DNS servers to either Google’s Public DNS or Cisco’s OpenDNS or Cloudflare’s fastest privacy-first DNS from this easy to understand tutorial.